In this post, we’ll show you how to get started with IntelliShell, Studio 3T’s full MongoDB shell integration.

 mongo shell executable we just installed.

-mongo shell is available on your PATH, it will be shown in the first option here.
+mongo shell is available on your PATH, it will be shown in the second option:

 However, in this post we are going to select the particular version we just installed.
-To do this, select the second option and locate the
+To do this, select the third option and locate the

 mongo.exe and is located in the ‘bin’ directory of the MongoDB install location in ‘Program Files’.
 It will be a path similar to ‘